 In light of the evidence gathered as part of this review, 14 recommendations have been proposed to develop and introduce a new model for allocating FSD funding by the HEA, reflecting on the scope for improvement identified as part of the review, ensuring buy-in from relevant stakeholders and building in a managed transition from current to new model.

-The Fund for Students with Disabilities is co-funded by the Irish Government and the European Social Fund as part of the ESF Program for Employability, Inclusion and Learning (PEIL) 2014 – 2020.
+The Fund for Students with Disabilities is managed by the Higher Education Authority on behalf of the Department of Education and Skills.
+The Fund for Students with Disabilities is co-funded by the Government of Ireland and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.